PContextActions_t Class Reference

 Simulate air by dampening rotational velocities.

-void Explosion (const pVec &center, const float radius, const float magnitude, const float sigma, const float epsilon=P_EPS)
+void Explosion (const pVec ¢er, const float radius, const float magnitude, const float sigma, const float epsilon=P_EPS)

 Exert force on each particle away from explosion center.